 May 29: Officer arrested and charged in Floyd's death

 Derek Chauvin, the officer seen in the video kneeling on Floyd's neck, is arrested and charged with third-degree murder and second-degree manslaughter in Floyd's death.
-The charges carry a maximum of 35 years in prison combined.
-Floyd's family calls for first-degree murder charges, and that the remaining three officers be arrested and charged.
+If convicted, maximum penalties for all of the charges are severe -- 40 years in prison for second-degree murder, 25 years for third-degree and 10 years for the manslaughter charge.

-Walz issues a curfew for the entire Twin Cities region; at least a dozen cities will issue curfews as mostly peaceful protests feature bouts of violence and looting in the coming days.
-President Donald Trump sparks controversy when, in response to the violent unrest, he tweets that "when the looting starts, the shooting starts."
+Walz issues a curfew for the entire Twin Cities region; at least a dozen cities will issue curfews as bouts of violence and looting in the coming days overshadow the mostly peaceful protests.
+Then-President Donald Trump sparks controversy when, in response to the violent unrest, he tweets that "when the looting starts, the shooting starts."
 Twitter flags the tweet, saying it violates its rules about "glorifying violence."

 May 31: Prosecution changes hands

-Walz announces that the state's attorney general, Keith Ellison, will take over prosecutions in Floyd's death from the county prosecutor.
+Walz announces that state Attorney General Keith Ellison will take over prosecutions in Floyd's death from the county prosecutor.

 Thousands protest peacefully across the country, though some demonstrations continue to be marred by acts of vandalism and clashes with police, including near the White House.